TheThingKnownAsKit/docker-templates/GC_AMD_ARCH_x86-64/README.md

 # Downloads
-Download docker from one of the below sources (please just use Linux it's so much easier):

 For Linux (make sure to pick your distribution): https://docs.docker.com/desktop/setup/install/linux/

-Copy the .devcontainer files into the top level of your repository

 Open VSCode and install the Remote Development extension pack from Microsoft

-Ctrl(or CMD) + Shift + P to open commands, then select Dev Containers: Rebuild and Reopen in Container

 # Post Installation Docker Setup
-Copy the .devcontainer files into the top level of your repository
+Copy the .devcontainer folder into the top level of your repository

 Use the search feature to find any instance of PROJECT_NAME or CHANGEME and switch them.
 Replace all is fine